rithviksaran1/MD5_Password_Authenticator_in_FPGA/README.md

 # MD5_Password_Authenticator_in_FPGA
-Built a Password Authentication system using Verilog HDL, using the MD5 hashing algorithm and implementation in FPGA.
+Password Authentication system using Verilog HDL, using the MD5 hashing algorithm and implementation in FPGA.